tahahaqqani/rag-agent/README.md

 ## 🎯 Project Overview

-This project creates a custom RAG (Retrieval-Augmented Generation) chatbot that can replace Chatbase on your Framer website.
-The chatbot is fully customizable, allowing you to update the interface, documents, suggested questions, branding, and more through a simple API.
+This project creates a custom RAG (Retrieval-Augmented Generation) chatbot The chatbot is fully customizable, allowing you to update the interface, documents, suggested questions, branding, and more through a simple API.

 ### 🎨 **Complete UI System**
 - **Modern, sleek chat interface** with glassmorphism design